mmmangooo/Milestone-Project2/TESTING.md

 * Mail sending in contact form working and email being sent

 * Response message showing correctly on contact form being sent

+* Responsivity on different devices and screen sizes have been tested for all pages on this site.
+This has been done in the Chrome developer tool, and on different devices with help from family and friends viewing the site on their phones (mostly different models of Iphone but also Samsung).